|Nutrition Facts (per serving)|

 Mix in the tomatoes and seasonings.
 Remove the mixture from the pan and set aside, keeping it warm.

-Serve machaca con huevos with hot flour tortillas and refried beans if you like.
+Serve machaca con huevos with hot flour tortillas and refried beans, if you like.
 Garnish with a scoop of smashed avocado and tomato slices.
+Serve and enjoy.